Regression Based Expected Shortfall Backtesting: Theory

-We propose a new backtest for the risk measure ES that tests whether a series of ES forecasts $\{\hat e_t, t = 1,\dots T \}$, stemming from some external forecaster or forecasting model is correctly specified relative to a series of in due course realized returns $\{Y_t, t = 1,\dots T\}$.
-For that, we regress the returns $Y_t$ on the forecasts $\hat e_{t}$ including an intercept term by using a regression equation designed specifically for the functional ES,
+We propose backtests for the risk measure ES that test whether a series of ES forecasts $\{\hat e_t, t = 1,\dots T \}$, stemming from some external forecaster or forecasting model, is correctly specified relative to a series of realized returns $\{Y_t, t = 1,\dots, T\}$.
+We follow the general testing idea of \cite{MincerZarnowitz1969} and regress the returns $Y_t$ on the forecasts $\hat e_{t}$ and an intercept term by using a regression equation designed specifically for the functional ES,